 After the breeding season, male deer shed their antlers after testosterone levels drop and it is clear they are no longer needed.
-This usually happens after the rut, in early to late winter.
 While many hunters have found shed antlers in the woods, few have ever witnessed them falling from a deer's head.

 However, the advent of trail camera technology has started to shine a light on how these animals lose and regrow their headgear every year.
 This video, from a trail camera in Vermont, captures the exact moment an antlered buck's pedicles finally give way, releasing the white gold to the forest floor.
 Fortunately, this camera is shooting both video and audio, giving a seldom-seen look at the process.